-Straddling the outer moat in the southwestern corner of Suzhou City, Pan Gate is the only water-and-land gate in China.
-The area contain such attractions as Pan Gate, Ruiguang Pagoda, and Wumen Bridge.
+Straddling the outer moat in the southwestern corner of Suzhou City in Jiangsu province, Pan Gate is the only water-and-land gate in China.
+The area also contains such attractions as Ruiguang Pagoda and Wumen Bridge.
 The scenic area is a national AAAA Tourist Area.

 Dating from 1355 CE, Pan Gate is composed of the land city gate, the water city gate and the city gate tower.
-The doubled walled water gate was used to control the waterways and has other defensive functions.
-Upon the gate is a tower which has been damaged many times in wars.
-The extant tower was rebuilt in 1986 and some ancient weapons are on display on the first floor.
-Walking along the thousand-foot (300 meters) long, 16-foot (5 meters) high city wall to the north, tourist can enjoy the whole arrangement of Panmen City Gate.
+The doubled-walled water gate was used to control the waterways and has other defensive functions.
+On top of the gate is a tower which has been damaged many times over the years in wars.

 The oldest surviving pagoda in Suzhou, Ruiguang Pagoda is a masonry-timber structural buildings with eight sides and seven floors.
 It is said that the pagoda was built in 247 CE by Sun Quan (founder of the state of Eastern Wu during the Three Kingdoms period) in honor of his mother.
 The extant pagoda was reconstructed in 1004 but damaged during subsequent wars. substantial Buddhist relics were found in hte pagoda in 1978.